anjaleechavan/Sales-and-Finance-Analytics-using-Excel/README.md

  ### 🚀Impact:

-**Efficient Data Management**: Made it quicker and easier for Atliq Hardware to locate and utilize their sales and finance data.
+**⚡Efficient Data Management**: Made it quicker and easier for Atliq Hardware to locate and utilize their sales and finance data.

-**Enhanced Analysis**: Facilitated more effective analysis of sales trends, financial performance, and key metrics by having all data in one central location.
+**📈Enhanced Analysis**: Facilitated more effective analysis of sales trends, financial performance, and key metrics by having all data in one central location.